 In order to keep everyone safe around a pool or spa, there are several safety requirements in Nevada.
 These requirements cover both in-ground and above ground pools, spas, and hot tubs and they must include:

-A barrier at least 48 inches above the finished ground level that is measured on the side of the barrier that faces away from the pool.
+A barrier at least 48 inches above the finished ground level that is measured on the side of the barrier that faces away from the pool with a 2 inch maximum vertical clearance between grade and the bottom of the barrier.

 There can’t be any openings in the barrier large enough to allow a 4-inch diameter sphere to pass through it.
 There can’t be any indentations or protrusions except for the normal construction tolerances and masonry joints.